chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/4_FUNDAMENTALS OF ELECTRICAL ENGINEERING/bing/Creative/all/notes_cs_1_4_FUNDAMENTALS OF ELECTRICAL ENGINEERING_bing_Creative_all_.md

-# The topic is

-- The topic is a general term for the subject or theme of a text, speech, or conversation.
-- The topic can be expressed in different ways, such as a word, a phrase, a question, or a statement.
-- The topic can be identified by looking for clues in the text, such as the title, the introduction, the main idea, the keywords, or the summary.
-- The topic can be used to organize and structure the text, such as by using headings, subheadings, paragraphs, or bullet points.
-- The topic can be used to guide the research, writing, and presentation of the text, such as by finding relevant sources, selecting appropriate evidence, and choosing suitable language and style.
-- The topic can be used to evaluate the text, such as by checking if it is clear, coherent, accurate, relevant, and interesting.

 # FUNDAMENTALS OF ELECTRICAL ENGINEERING

 - Electrical engineering is the branch of engineering that deals with the study, design, and application of electrical and electronic systems, devices, and circuits.